ni/nimi-python/docs/nidigital/class.rst

             :return:

-                    Dictionary where each key is the site number and the value is the pass or fail result
+                    Dictionary where each key is a site number and value is pass/fail